sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 6. Close the browser to stop debugging the application, and return to Visual Studio.

-## Exercise 5: Migrate the Oracle database to SQL Server 2017
+## Exercise 5: Migrate the Oracle database to Azure SQL Database

 Duration: 30 minutes

-In this exercise, you will migrate the Oracle database into the on-premises SQL Server 2017 instance using SSMA.
+In this exercise, you will migrate the Oracle database to Azure SQL DB using SSMA.

 ### Task 1: Prepare to load SSMA